HippieStation/HippieStationdeprecated2020/CONTRIBUTING.md

 ##Reporting Issues

 To report an issue, read the format in the text box when you create one!
 Be descriptive, provide images if there is something visual, and if possible test the issue yourself.
 An issue must be replicatable or it will be closed!
+If possible, please list the STEPS required to replicate the issue.

 ##Introduction